operativeit/nova-signature/README.md

 ## Usage

-In your nova resource make the field `Eom\NovaSignature\NovaSignature`.
+In your nova resource make the field `EomPlus\NovaSignature\NovaSignature`.
-This field fits perfectly with a `TEXT` column and can be used both for resources and actions.
+This field fits perfectly with a `TEXT` column as it store data in base64 format and can be used both for resources and actions.

-On your database schema, you must use text type for the signature field as data are store in base64 format directly into database.

 ```php
 use EomPlus\NovaSignature\Signature;